Jack Eggett

-John Eggett (19 April 1874 − 1943) was an English footballer who played as a goalkeeper with Doncaster Rovers in the Football League and Tottenham Hotspur in the Southern League.
+John Henry Eggett (19 April 1874 − July 1943) was an English footballer who played as a goalkeeper with Doncaster Rovers in the Football League and Tottenham Hotspur in the Southern League.

 Playing career

 Doncaster Rovers

 Hailing from Wisbech, Cambridgeshire, he played for Walsoken Victory and Wisbech Town before being scouted and signed by Doncaster Rovers in 1894.
 Playing against Rotherham Town in a second round FA Cup tie in November 1895, he was fouled by an opposing forward and kicked him in retaliation.
 Eggett was sent off and later banned for six weeks, whilst Doncaster lost the home game 7–0.
 In December 1896, he missed the train to an away match at Wellingborough Town, but Rovers still managed to win despite starting the match with only 10 men.

 He played every game in their debut season in the Football League in 1901, and missed only one game the following season.
 He made 70 Football League and FA Cup appearances for Rovers, plus many more in the Midland League over several seasons.

 After they were relegated in 1903, he moved first to Woolwich Arsenal and then to West Ham United in January 1904, but made no first team appearances for either.